Incredibuild gets $140M to speed up games and other software development with distributed processing tech – TechCrunch

 Incredibuild, an Israeli startup that provides a way for organizations to implement distributed computing architecture to speed up the processing needed for intensive tasks like software development by tapping into a company’s network of idle CPUs, has picked up $140 million in funding.

-“Startup” might be overstating what Incredibuild is: yes it’s a privately backed tech company, but it has been around since 2000, and although it counts substantial companies like gaming giants Epic (the company behind Fortnite), Microsoft and Nintendo, as well as Amazon, Citibank, Adobe, Disney, Intel and Samsung among its 800 customers, it’s been somewhat quiet and under the radar.
+“Startup” might be overstating what Incredibuild is: Yes, it’s a privately backed tech company, but it has been around since 2000, and although it counts substantial companies like gaming giants Epic (the company behind Fortnite), Microsoft and Nintendo, as well as Amazon, Citibank, Adobe, Disney, Intel and Samsung among its 800 customers, it’s been somewhat quiet and under the radar.

 The company will be using the funding to continue building out its technology and its business model to apply to a wider range of enterprises and use cases.

 CEO Tami Mazel Shachar said in an interview that the key concept that Incredibuild created was an efficient way of tapping CPU power in a network of computers regardless of whether they are on-premises or in the cloud.
-That technology is priced on a per-use basis but implementing it, Shachar said, brings down a company’s overall computing and equipment costs, and can speed up builds by 8X.
+That technology is priced on a per-use basis, but implementing it, Shachar said, brings down a company’s overall computing and equipment costs, and can speed up builds by 8X.

-As you can see here, you Incredibuild not available to punters in easy-to-understand tiers: you need to get in touch with the company to sign up.
-The plan will be to device and list new pricing tiers, including a freemium tier to bring in more and smaller developer teams.
+As you can see here, Incredibuild is not available to punters in easy-to-understand tiers: you need to get in touch with the company to sign up.
+The plan will be to devise and list new pricing tiers, including a freemium tier to bring in more and smaller developer teams.

 This round of financing is the first substantial outside investment made in the company since it was picked up by private equity firm Fortissimo in 2018.
 It comes from a single backer, Insight Partners, and represents a partial spinning out of the business, effectively back into startup mode.
 From what we understand, Incredibuild was already generating a lot of cash — hence no big fundraising history — and while it is not disclosing its valuation now, we understand from reliable sources that it is between $300 million and $400 million.

-Incredibuild was started by two engineers, Uri Mishol and Uri Shaham, who first thought of the concept of speeding up software development processing through a distributed model when they were still in the Israeli army, working in the special forces and finding the processing times for their work to be much too slow, even on the most advanced machines (both are no longer actively involved in the company although both support it, Shachar said).
+Incredibuild was started by two engineers, Uri Mishol and Uri Shaham, who first thought of the concept of speeding up software development processing through a distributed model when they were still in the Israeli army, working in the special forces and finding the processing times for their work to be much too slow, even on the most advanced machines (both are no longer actively involved in the company, although both support it, Shachar said).

-The company found early traction with games companies, whose heavy use of media required lots of code processing; longer term other companies that deal in with graphics, AR, VR, artificial intelligence and other work-intensive loads came to the company as well.
+The company found early traction with games companies, whose heavy use of media required lots of code processing; longer-term, other companies that deal with graphics, AR, VR, artificial intelligence and other work-intensive loads came to the company as well.

-Of course, there are a number of other solutions being built to speed up workloads, from improving processors on devices, through to other devops and workload plays such as CircleCI, CloudBees, and many more.
+Of course, there are a number of other solutions being built to speed up workloads, from improving processors on devices, through to other DevOps and workload plays such as CircleCI, CloudBees and many more.
 Nor is distributed computing a new concept: it’s the basis of a lot of peer-to-peer architectures such as those devised early on by the likes of BitTorrent, and it’s equally something that has been taken up by the blockchain community.

 Interestingly, Shachar told me that Incredibuild itself does not own any patents on what it has built.